 • Discuss how we use equations to solve everyday projects or topics.
-Ex: If you made \$25 dollars babysitting for 3 hours, how much did you make per hour?; If your brother is 3 years older than you how old will he be when you are 24 years old?
+Ex: If you made \$25 dollars babysitting for 3 hours, how much did you make per hour?; If your brother is 3 years older than you are how old will he be when you are 24 years old?

-Concepts within Unit # 6 Success Criteria for this concept Link to TEKS Concept #1: Generating Equivalent Expressions TEKS: 6.7B, 6.7C, 6.7A, 6.7D Factor composite numbers and re-write in exponential form.
+Concepts within Unit # 6 Link to TEKS Success Criteria for this concept Concept #1: Generating Equivalent Expressions TEKS: 6.7B, 6.7C, 6.7A, 6.7D Factor composite numbers and re-write in exponential form.
 Expand exponent notation to generate and equivalent numeric value.
 Identify when two numeric expressions are equivalent.
 Find a single number solution for an expression with multiple steps using the order of operations.
 Find equivalent expressions for multi-step problems.
 Compare and contrast expressions and equations.
 Write expressions from models.
 Write expressions from verbal descriptions.
 Find the value of an algebraic expression when given the value of the variables.

-Generate equivalent numerical expressions using order of operations.
+Generate equivalent numerical expressions using order of

-Use properties of arithmetic to generate equivalent numerical expressions from mathematical situations and real-world scenarios.
-Associative Property Commutative Property Distributive Property Identity Property Inverse Property Use properties of algebra and arithmetic to generate algebraic expressions from mathematical situations and real- world scenarios.
-Associative Property Commutative Property Distributive Property Identity Property Inverse Property Use models, pictures, and algebraic representations to determine if two expressions are equivalent.
-Concept #2: Writing Equations and Inequalities Identify situations as equations or inequalities TEKS: 6.9A, 6.9C Write a one-variable one step equation that represents a situation Write a one-variable, one-step inequality that represents a situation Write an equation or inequality verbally (I.e. two times the value of x minus 5 is greater than 3) Create a situation when given a one-variable, one-step equation.
-Create a situation when given a one-variable, one-step inequality Concept #3: Solving Equations and Inequalities Explain (written or verbally) what a solution to an equation TEKS: 6.9B, 6.10A, 6.10B represents Explain what a solution of an inequality represents Model and solve a one-variable, one-step equation using manipulatives and models Make connections between using models and inverse operations Solve one-variable, one-step equations using inverse operations Solve equations from real-world situations.
-Graph solutions for an inequality on a number line Model and solve one-variable, one-step inequalities Explain and justify when to reverse the inequality symbol while solving an inequality Solve a one-variable, one-step inequality from a real-world situation Solve equations that represent geometric concepts including perimeter, area, measure of angle, supplementary angles and complementary angles.
+operations.

+• Use properties of arithmetic to generate equivalent numerical

+expressions from mathematical situations and real-world

+scenarios.

+Associative Property

+Commutative Property

+Distributive Property

+Identity Property

+Inverse Property

+Use properties of algebra and arithmetic to generate

+algebraic expressions from mathematical situations and real-

+world scenarios.

+Associative Property

+Commutative Property

+Distributive Property

+Identity Property

+Inverse Property

+Use models, pictures, and algebraic representations to

+determine if two expressions are equivalent.

+determine in two expressions are equivalent.

+Concept #2: Representing Equations and Inequalities Identify situations as equations or inequalities

+TEKS: 6.9A, 6.9C Write a one-variable one step equation that represents a

+, and the second situation

+Write a one-variable, one-step inequality that represents a

+situation

+Write an equation or inequality verbally (I.e. two times the

+value of x minus 5 is greater than 3)

+Create a situation when given a one-variable, one-step

+equation.

+Create a situation when given a one-variable, one-step

+inequality

+Concept #3: Solving Equations and Inequalities Explain (written or verbally) what a solution to an equation

+TEKS: 6.9B, 6.10A, 6.10B represents

+, , Explain what a solution of an inequality represents

+Model and solve a one-variable, one-step equation using

+manipulatives and models

+Make connections between using models and inverse

+operations

+Solve one-variable, one-step equations using inverse

+operations

+Solve equations from real-world situations.

+Graph solutions for an inequality on a number line

+Model and solve one-variable, one-step inequalities

+Explain and justify when to reverse the inequality symbol

+while solving an inequality

+Solve a one-variable, one-step inequality from a real-world

+situation

+Situation

+Solve equations that represent geometric concepts included perimeter, area, measure of angle, supplementary angle complementary angles.
+0

-Unit 7: Geometric Applications of Equations
+Unit 7: Geometric Applications of Equations (Continues in Grading Period 4)

 Estimated Date Range: Mar.
-20 - April 17 Estimated Time Frame: 19 days
+3 - Mar.
+28 Estimated Time Frame: 15 days